IBM-Bluemix-Docs/voice-agent/api_dynamic_config.md

 See [Programming agents using the API](/docs/services/voice-agent?topic=voice-agent-api) for code examples and information about how to set states and initiate action sequences.

+**Note:** By default, Watson Speech to Text and Text to Speech instances that are not part of Premium plans log requests and their results to improve the service for future users.
+To prevent IBM usage of data in this way, see the [Watson Speech to Text](https://cloud.ibm.com/apidocs/speech-to-text/speech-to-text#data-collection) and [Watson Text to Speech](https://cloud.ibm.com/apidocs/text-to-speech/text-to-speech#data-collection) API references.

+**Note:** Services which process data outside of {{site.data.keyword.vgw_short}} require the ability to remove a customer's data from that service.
+For more information on labeling and deleting data in Watson Speech to Text and Text to Speech, see: [Labeling and deleting data in the Speech to Text service](https://cloud.ibm.com/docs/speech-to-text?topic=speech-to-text-information-security#gdpr-speech-to-text){: new_window} and [Labeling and deleting data in the Text to Speech service](https://cloud.ibm.com/docs/text-to-speech?topic=text-to-speech-information-security){: new_window}.

 ## Connecting to Google Speech-to-Text from a {{site.data.keyword.conversationshort}} dialog node
 {: #stt_dialog}